danja/chatterbox/README.md

 The core hardware & software is currently working, but changing on a daily basis.
 Check [Quasi-blog Notes](https://github.com/danja/chatterbox/blob/master/notes.md).

+**2020-04-15** *version chatterbox_1.1.0*

+I'd got part way through implementing the Web interface and the code was getting way too messy to work with.
+So I'm currently refactoring everything into more manageable C++ classes.
+To help with this I've moved from the Android IDE to [PlatformIO](https://platformio.org/) (on VSCode). *I should have done this weeks ago!*

+Also, although this stuff is all here on GitHub, I haven't really thought in terms of releases yet.
+So far the code versioning has been ad hoc, really just for backup purposes.
+But this PlatformIO environment is *so much better*, once I've done the refactoring and cleaned up minor bugs I can easily shift to doing proper releases (with [Semantic Versioning](https://semver.org/)).

 **2020-04-03** *version chatterbox_1.0.18* many hours of work later.
 Added basic WebSocket comms, started a browser-based UI.
-Added a bunch more switches to the hardware, now 4 toggle, 8 push, maxing out the ESP32 I/O except for a UART I'm reserving for MIDI and I2C which may go to a display, memory card, other physical I/O, who knows..?
+Added a bunch more switches to the hardware, now 4 toggle, 8 push, maxing out the ESP32 I/O except for a UART I'm reserving for MIDI and also there's a free I2C I/O which may go to a display, memory card, other physical I/O, who knows..?

 **2020-03-17** *version chatterbox_1.0.10* work on